ragibs/ragibs/README.md

 ### 👋 Hi, I’m ragib 👨🏽‍💻
 - 🌱 I’m currently learning web development @BrainStation.
-You can checkout my projects completed during the bootcamp:
+You can check my completed projects :
 - 📫 You can reach me at ragib@hotmail.ca